itsSagarBro/modern_player/README.md

 - **YouTube Video Streaming:** You can now effortlessly stream YouTube videos by providing the video ID.
 Enjoy your favorite YouTube content right within your app!

-- **Video Quality Adjustment in Youtube Streaming:** Tailor your video streaming experience by changing the video quality to your preference.
+- **Quality Selection for YouTube Videos:** Choose the video quality that suits your preference.

+- **Translation Feature:** Menu items can now be translated to suit a broader audience.

+- **Toggle Screen Sleep:** ModernPlayerOptions now include an option to toggle screen sleep.

 - **Cross-Platform Support:** Enjoy modern_player's features on both Android and iOS devices.